stefantalpalaru/golib/README.md

 /usr/bin/time -v ./benchmarks/cw-go
 ```

-With the [chinese whispers benchmark][1] I see on my system (gcc-7.1.0, go-1.8.3,
+With the [chinese whispers benchmark][1] I see on my system (gcc-8.2.0, go-1.11,
-AMD FX-8320E, Linux 4.11.0-pf7 x86\_64) that the **golib** version is 3.2 times slower
+AMD FX-8320E, Linux 4.18.7 x86\_64) that the **golib** version is 4.3 times slower
-and uses 3.9 times more memory than the go version.
+and uses 4.1 times more memory than the Go version.
 This should be a worst case
 scenario since the benchmark creates 500000 goroutines and then passes integers
 from one to the other, incrementing them with each pass.
 So it's basically
 testing the concurrency and message passing overhead.
 But look at the bright